-I like to take advantage of modern day amenities without compromising on taste.
+I like to take advantage of modern-day amenities without compromising on taste.
 I want the authentic stuff you get at restaurants on trips to Chicago’s Sabri Nihari or even Lahore’s Waris Nihari House.
 Yet I don’t want to spend my entire day making it happen.
 Speaking of day, the word “nihari” comes from the root Arabic word “nahar”, meaning “day”.
 This dish is called Nihari because 18th century Mughals ate it at daybreak.
-(My theory is that the servants begrudgingly named it Nihari because it took them the entire day to prepare it.)

 Did you notice Nihari is a dish that has restaurants named after it?
 That means it’s kind of a big deal.

 Don’t be intimidated though.
 I sure was.
 That’s why it took me three years to even attempt it.
-But once I made it, I cursed my former self for waiting so long.
+But once I made it, I cursed myself for waiting so long.

 - Nihari is all about the spices.
 Get your hands on as many of them as you can; and if you leave some out, that’s okay too.
 It will still taste great.

 - Try to use good quality beef.
 The more marbled-looking it is, the better.
-You’re slow cooking it to infuse the meat with the spices while getting it as tender as possible.
+Using a slow cooker (affiliate link) will help infuse the meat with the spices while getting it as tender as possible.

 - Don’t forget the garnishings.
-Chop up some lemons, ginger, cilantro and green chillies.
-They bejewel your Nihari while enhancing the spicy, tangy and crunchy factor.
+Chop up some lemons, ginger, cilantro and green chilies.
+They bejewel your Nihari while enhancing the spicy, tangy, and crunchy factor.

-- 2-3 cloves, ground into a powder using a mortar and pestle
+- 2-3 whole cloves ground into a powder using a mortar and pestle

-- 2-3 green cardamom seeds, ground into a powder using a mortar and pestle
+- 2-3 green cardamom pods seeds removed and ground into a powder using a mortar and pestle

 - 1/2 tsp coriander powder